Odra CLI

 How to use it

-Assuming the correct livenet environment is set up, you can run the cli tool using the following command:
+Assuming the correct livenet environment is set up, you can run the CLI tool using the following command:

 cargo run --bin odra-cli

-Which will display all of our options:
+This will display all of our options:

 Dog contract cli tool

-Usage: odra_cli <COMMAND>
+Usage: odra_cli [OPTIONS] <COMMAND>

 Commands: